marianopeluso/MarianoPeluso/README.md

 ---

-## Selected experiments
+## Selected open projects

-The following repositories are small-scale experiments designed to explore ideas rather than deliver finished products.
+These projects are publicly available tools, developed as open, free resources for the community.

 - 🔊 **SonarLink**
   Exploring encrypted file and message transfer using sound as a physical medium, outside traditional network layers.